Disarmament is the act of reducing, limiting, or abolishing weapons.

 These efforts are supported by a number of key UN instruments.

 The Treaty on the Non-Proliferation of Nuclear Weapons (NPT), the most universal of all multilateral disarmament treaties, came into force in 1970.

 The Chemical Weapons Convention entered into force in 1997.

 The Biological Weapons Convention in 1975.

 The arms control process is intended to serve as a means to enhance a state’s national security.
-Arms control is but one approach to achieve that goal.
+Arms control is but one approach to achieving that goal.

 Arms control can even lead states to agree to increases in certain categories of armaments if such increases would contribute to crisis stability and thereby reduce the chance of war.

 Armaments have been the major cause of international instability and conflict; only through reductions in the weaponry of all nations can the world achieve peace.

 Disarmament has a longer legacy than arms control and was a common theme in international relations.
 1960s international security specialists began using the term arms control in place of the term disarmament.